andreasschrade/andreasschrade.github.com/about.md

 ---

 <h2>EN</h2>
-I am a backend and Android developer with ten years of experience, passion for performant, robust and flexible enterprise applications.
+I am a backend and Android developer with over ten years of software development experience.
+I have a passion for performant, robust and flexible applications.
 Former backend developer at one of Europe's largest electronic retailers and developer of an award-winning App.
-I like to share my knowledge by writing blog posts and articles for magazines.
+I like to share my knowledge by writing blog posts and articles for journals.

 Contact:  <strong>blog //at// andreas-schrade.de</strong>